Dick Black (politician): Post-Senate

+Black is an associate member of Veteran Intelligence Professionals for Sanity.

 On June 22, 2021 at a Loudoun County Public Schools board meeting, Black argued against Policy 8040, mandating that teachers refer to students by pronouns matching their gender identity, and accused the board of suppressing free speech.
 After his minute of allotted time concluded and his microphone was disabled, he continued speaking while chaos erupted from the crowd.
 The board subsequently moved to end public comments, he being the 51st speaker among the 259 who had registered.

 On February 13, 2023 Black gave an interview George Galloway on his Radio Sputnik show The Mother of All Talk Shows, discussing the Nord Stream gas pipeline.
 Black referred to an article by Seymour Hersh blaming the US and hailed Hersh as a most meticulous journalist.
-Black qualified the bombing of NordStream as a "terrorist act" and an "act of war" against US ally Germany.
+Black qualified the bombing of Nord Stream as a "terrorist act" and an "act of war" against US ally Germany.